This post covers the advanced topics in Sqoop, beginning with ways to import the recently updated data in MySQL table into HDFS.

 You should specify the append mode when importing a table, where new rows are continually added with increasing row id values.
 You must specify the column containing the row’s id with –check-column.
 Sqoop imports rows where the check column has a value greater than the one specified with –last-value.

 An alternate table update strategy supported by Sqoop is called lastmodified mode.
 This should be used when rows of the source table is updated, and each such update will set the value of a last-modified column to the current timestamp.
 Rows where the check column holds a timestamp more recent than the timestamp specified with –last-value are imported.

 At the end of an incremental import, the value which should be specified as –last-value for a subsequent import is printed to the screen.
 When running a subsequent import, you should specify –last-value in this way to ensure you import only the new or updated data.
 This is handled automatically by creating an incremental import as a saved job, which is the preferred mechanism for performing a recurring incremental import.

-Lets see with an example , step by step to import the data from mysql table.
+Let’s see with an example, step by step procedure to perform incremental import from MySQL table.

 Start the MySQL service with the below command:

 And enter MySQL shell using the below command:

 mysql -u root -p cloudera